-In 2003, students created the statement and aims that are still in use today and named the organisation the Victorian Student Representative Council (more fondly known as the VicSRC).
+In 2003, students created the statement and aims that are still in use today and named the organisation the Victorian Student Representative Council (VicSRC).

 After several attempts by Victorian students from the 1980s at least to establish a state organisation, 300 students met at the Paving the Way Conference in Ballarat in July 2001 and decided to establish the Victorian Secondary Students Network (VSSN) where the first student State Committee was elected.
 The VSSN operated briefly with the support of the Office for Youth.
 The students struggled to continue the organisation when that support was withdrawn about a year later, but managed to regroup in 2003 when the students created the statement of aims that is still substantially in use today and renamed the organisation the VicSRC.